Pingboard Case Study

 What is Pingboard?

 A key trait of disruptive companies is turning seemingly ordinary things into elegant, interesting and useful solutions.
-Pingboard is a great example in their pursuit of perfecting company directories for progressive organizations that care about their employees.
-By allowing companies of all sizes to collect employees and organizational knowledge into one place, communication and collaboration happen more freely and with better results.
+Pingboard is a great example in their pursuit of perfecting company org charts for fast growing organizations.
+By allowing companies of all sizes to collect employee info and organizational structure into one place, workforce planning and collaboration happen more freely and with better results.